 8. Add in the Meat

 If your marinated steak has been in the fridge, make sure to keep it out for at least 15 minutes before placing it inside the smoker.
-Now that the smoker is producing heaps of smoke, you can add in the meat.
-Place it on the top of the grill tray of the smoker.
+Now that the smoker is preheated and producing heaps of smoke, you can add in the meat.
+Place the steak on the top grill rack of the smoker.
 This is the ideal place for the smoke to engulf the meat and cook it thoroughly.

 9. This is the Time to Sauce it Up!